emmanouil/SWAPUGC/README.md

 ## Known Issues

 [1] MP4Box does not play nice when generating the mpd of the files.
-More specifically, the "mimeType" and "codec" of the mpd's are *extremely* unreliable.
-It is recommendaded to completely delete the "codecs" attributed and change mimeType="video/mp4"
+More specifically, the "mimeType" and "codec" of the mpds are *extremely* unreliable.
+It is recommendaded to completely delete the "codecs" attribute and change "mimeType" to `mimeType="video/mp4"`.

-[2] Even though in the official blog of GPAC recommends using the "-rap" option when creating files for dash using MP4Box, I strongly suggest to ommit it, since it can misalign the timing of the MSE
+[2] Even though in the official blog of GPAC recommends using the "-rap" option when creating files for dash using MP4Box, I strongly suggest to ommit it, since it can misalign the timing of the MSE.

 [3] For this demo, we are using non-aligned segments.
 This is an edge non-standardized case scenario, but it is the only way to seamlessly switch between views.
 Chrome handles its bufffers as expected, but Firefox keeps the audio of all the fetched segments, even if newer have arrived, thus occasionally switching the video before the audio.

-[4] Demo does not work on Microsoft Edge, because we are using VTTCues for the marker updates, [that are not supported by Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/8120475/)
+[4] Demo does not work on Microsoft Edge, because we are using VTTCues for the marker updates, [that are not supported by Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/8120475/).

-If an issue is not mentioned here, you can either contact [us](##links), or submit a [New Issue](https://github.com/emmanouil/SWAPUGC/issues)
+If an issue is not mentioned here, you can either contact [us](##links), or submit a [New Issue](https://github.com/emmanouil/SWAPUGC/issues).

 ## Links: